kvatnynito/P1-1-proxmox-segmentation-lab/docs/00-lab-guide.md

 3. capture screenshots or evidence
 4. update the related documentation

-This keeps the repository accurate as the lab evolves.
+This is to ensure the repository stays accurate as the lab progresses.